Did you know?

 – W. Dayton Wedgefarth

-The first German Shorthairs resulted from crossing the Spanish Pointer and the Bloodhound.
+The first German Shorthaired Pointers began with various German hounds and trackers being crossed with the Spanish Pointer who had come to Germany in the 1700s.
 Later on, to increase speed and sharpen his scenting abilities, the English Pointer was bred into the line.

 German Shorthairs were developed to hunt birds and small animals on land or water.
 They are excellent all round gun dogs: exceptional trackers, pointers and retrievers of game, watchdogs, and companions.

-The German Shorthaired Pointer stands up to 25 inches tall at the shoulder.
-He has a short, dense coat in black, black and white, liver and white, liver-roan, or solid liver.
+The German Shorthaired Pointer stands up to 25 inches (64 cm) tall at the shoulder and weighs up to 70 pounds (32 kg).
+He has a short, dense coat in solid black, black and white, liver and white, liver or black roan, or solid liver.
+The black and white or liver and white dogs can be spotted or ticked.
 Grooming requirements are minimal.

 Photos displayed courtesy of Ray and Pat Iredale, Whisperfield Perm Reg’d, Ontario